James R. Goodman: Education and research

 Goodman received a PhD from the University of California, Berkeley in 1980.
 He joined the faculty at the University of Wisconsin–Madison the same year as an assistant professor of computer science.

-Goodman's research is focused mainly on computer architecture: the hardware/software interface.
+Goodman's research is focused mainly on computer architecture.
 His current interests are primarily focused on support for Transactional Memory.
 Goodman's seminal 1983 paper, "Using cache memory to reduce processor-memory traffic", was the first to describe snooping cache coherence protocols and to identify the phenomenon of cache being able to conserve the memory bandwidth.

 Goodman is the co-author of A Programmer's View of Computer Architecture ISBN 978-0030972195, a highly acclaimed book on computer architecture, and co-authored with Andrew Tanenbaum Structured Computer Organization ISBN 978-0132916523.
 In 2007, he was named a Fellow of the IEEE "for contributions to shared-memory multiprocessor system design".
 In 2010, he was named a Fellow of the Association for Computing Machinery "for contributions to parallel processor and memory system design."
 In 2013, he received the Eckert–Mauchly Award for "breakthroughs in architecture of shared-memory multiprocessors".